pulsir/pulsir/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new [Pull Request](https://help.github.com/articles/using-pull-requests)

+The latest version of the code is on the area51 branch.
 ## Bug Tracker

 Found a bug?
 Report it [here](https://github.com/pulsir/pulsir/issues/)!